 Thailand tourism: Most Popular and A Must Visit Cities in Thailand

-Another place for tourist people is Phuket, an island full of beach bums.
+Another place for tourist people in Phuket, an island full of beach bums.
 This place is known for its high life and relaxation.
-You must take a stroll alongside the Patong Beach and be spiritually lifted by the soothing ocean and peaceful lifestyle.
+You must take a stroll alongside Patong Beach and be spiritually lifted by the soothing ocean and peaceful lifestyle.
 If you walk a little more until the sun sets, you will find yourself on Bangla Road.
-The serenity of the beach will be shifted to the flashing of neon lights and banging music from night clubs.
+The serenity of the beach will be shifted to the flashing of neon lights and banging music from nightclubs.

 east corner of the country, though it runs the Mekong River, winding its way to the Gulf of Thailand.
 The mountains in the north are almost unbroken; only the Three Pagodas Pass provides a way through from Burma to Thailand.
 This pass was historically used as a route for many invasions, including one by the Japanese who built a railway line through it – now a popular tourist spot.

 At the center of Thailand is a low, flat, and fertile river valley for the River Chao Phraya to flow through; this river, like the Mekong, ends in the Gulf of Thailand.
 Southwest of here is a narrow coastal peninsula that is covered in a tropical forest.
 The western coast is narrower, with swampy areas ideal for mangroves that are fun to kayak through.
 The eastern side, however, has much wider and longer beaches.